troutscoper/chungus-box/README.md

 # Connecting Outside the House

 I use [Tailscale](https://tailscale.com/) to connect outside my house.
 It's incredibly easy to set up by [following the instructions for Linux here](https://tailscale.com/download/linux).
 This is useful if you're the one able to set it up, but isn't if you're trying to give access to people who aren't as good with technology.
+It does not require you to open any ports on your network.

 I have a seperate dashboard on Homarr with Tailscale IPs to use for connectivity, for the most part I'm just hitting Jellyfin outside the house, and maybe an SSH if I'm feeling fancy.